aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - debtCeiling: non-zero if the RWA asset is in isolation
 - liqProtocolFee: 0 (otherwise liquidations will revert in RwaAToken due to `transferOnLiquidation`)

-#### Edge Cases of Note
+## Edge Cases of Note

+### RWA Holder Loses Private Keys to Wallet

-- User has a borrow position but loses private keys to wallet.
-This position will need to be migrated to a new wallet.
-Issuers can resolve using:
+If a user has a borrow position but loses private keys to their wallet, this position can be migrated to a new wallet by the Issuer.
+Consider the following scenario involving the example permissioned `RWA_1` token:

-  - authorized flashborrow to borrow enough stablecoin to repay a user's debt.
-  - repay `onBehalfOf` to repay debt on behalf of user.
-  - `ATOKEN_ADMIN` to move RwaAToken collateral to new wallet.
+- `ALICE` supply `100 RWA_1`
+- `ALICE` borrow `50 DAI`
+- `ALICE` loses the wallet key

+At this point, the `RWA_1` issuer `RWA_1_ISSUER` (which may be granted "authorized flashborrower" role) can resolve this by:

+`RWA_1_ISSUER` creates a new multisig wallet controlled by `RWA_1_ISSUER` and `ALICE`, with 1 of 1 signers, `NEW_ALICE_WALLET`.

+Separately, `RWA_1_ISSUER` flashloan `50 DAI` (0 premium to pay because it's an "authorized flashborrower") by executing `Pool.flashLoan(...)`.
+In the flashloan callback, `RWA_1_ISSUER` will:

+1. repay onBehalfOf `ALICE` the `50 DAI` debt
+1. execute `RwaATokenManager.transferRwaAToken(RWA_1, ALICE, NEW_ALICE_WALLET, 100)`
-  - open a new borrow position from new wallet.
+1. `RWA_1_ISSUER` opens a new borrow position from `NEW_ALICE_WALLET` for `50 DAI`
+1. `RWA_1_ISSUER` repays flashloan using newly borrowed `50 DAI`
+1. `RWA_1_ISSUER` revokes its signing role from `NEW_ALICE_WALLET`, leaving `ALICE` as the sole remaining signer

+At the conclusion, `RWA_1_ISSUER` will have migrated both `ALICE`'s initial debt and collateral positions to `NEW_ALICE_WALLET`.
+It is not strictly necessary for `RWA_1_ISSUER` to be an "authorized flashborrower", but this will be helpful in cases where the debt position is large, ensuring that `RWA_1_ISSUER` will not be required to consistently maintain a liquidity buffer on hand to resolve this situation.

+There also may not be ample liquidity in the Pool to cover via flashloan the debt position to migrate.
+Under those circumstances, it is the responsibility of the Issuer to resolve as needed.

+### RWA Holder Becomes Sanctioned After Creating a Horizon Borrow Position

-- User creates a position in Horizon but then becomes sanctioned.
-Their actions will need to be blocked until further resolution.
+If a user creates a position in Horizon but then becomes sanctioned, their actions will need to be blocked until further resolution.
 Issuers can resolve using:

   - `ATOKEN_ADMIN` to move maximum allowable RwaAToken collateral to temporary wallet, preventing further borrowing.
   - Technically any wallet whitelisted to hold the underlying RWA Token can be a liquidator.
 Therefore, to prevent the liquidation of any specific sanctioned user's position, off-chain coordination or legal agreements are required between Issuers and relevant parties.